iterative/dvc.org/static/docs/commands-reference/import.md

 ```

 Because the external source for the data file changed, the change was noticed by
 the `dvc status` command.
-Running `dvc repro` then ran both stages of the
+Running `dvc repro` then ran both stages of this
 pipeline, and if we had set up the other stages they also would have been run.
 It first downloaded the updated data file.
 And then noticing that
 `data/data.xml` had changed, that triggered the `prepare.dvc` stage to execute.